Gucci is driving tangible change through deeper supply chain understanding

 By measuring all our environmental impacts, we can focus in on the most significant drivers of impacts from our business and make better-informed decisions.
 This data-driven approach allows us to develop robust policies and programmes to reduce our footprint and drive tangible, positive change.
 With this deep knowledge, we can also respond to the risks and opportunities presented by any environmental challenges.

 Using the EP&L as a benchmark to chart our sustainability progress, we have been working hard to meet our ambitious reduction targets: 40% for our total footprint and 50% for greenhouse gas emissions by 2025 (2015 baseline).
-We have made significant inroads so far and we are close to reaching our goals.
-Our 2019 EP&L revealed that we have already achieved a 39% reduction for our combined impacts and a 37% reduction for greenhouse gas emissions alone since 2015, relative to growth.
-When we compare this data to our 2018 EP&L, we can see that our emissions decreased by 18% and our total impacts by 21%, relative to growth.
+We have made significant inroads so far.
+Our 2021 EP&L revealed that we achieved a -46% reduction for our combined impacts, surpassing our target four years ahead of time.
+We also achieved a -49% reduction for greenhouse gas emissions alone since 2015, relative to growth.
+This positive trend also reveals a continued reduction pathway year-over-year starting from 2015.
+Just in 2021 Gucci achieved a -7% decrease in greenhouse gas emissions and a -12% reduction of its total footprint versus 2020, relative to growth.